 A 19 years old French boy “Blais Pascal” developed the 1st mechanical calculator about 1642 without using the books.
 This man developed a workable calculating machine called “Pascaline”.
 A small wheel marked numbers 0 to 9 on its circumferences, connected with a series of gears having 10 teeth were used in this device.
 This device had the ability to carry digits to the next gear.
 On completion one revolution of a wheel, a tooth of one gear would mesh with the gear of the next dial, moving it ahead one-tenth of a revolution performing addition.
 On the reverse revolution do subtraction.

 Leibniz Machine (1694):

 In 1694 a German Mathematician Wilhelm Leibniz completed a machine.
-Pascal machine could only add and subtract, but Leibnitz Machine could also perform multiplication, division and square roots.
-Wilhelm Leibnitz machine design is close to Pascal calculator.
+Pascal machine could only add and subtract, but Leibnitz Machine could also perform multiplication, division, and square roots.
+Wilhelm Leibnitz’s machine design is close to the Pascal calculator.

 Jacquard’s Loom (1801):

 In 1801 Joseph Jacquard a French Textile manufacturer invented the punch card to create patterns in fabric woven on a loom.
 He had no idea of revolutionaries of data processing.

 In 1823 a British Professor at Cambridge University “Charles Babbage” conceived the programmable computer.
 He is considered the father of the modern digital computer.
 He was a mathematician and wanted to develop such a machine which could perform a different calculation.
 Thus he invented an Automatic Calculating Machine named “Difference Engine”.